-Maple pumpkin pie is kissed with pure maple syrup instead of granulated sugar to heighten the warm sweet notes.
-Such a small change makes a big difference!
+Pumpkin pie with maple syrup uses real maple syrup instead of granulated sugar to heighten the warm sweet notes.
+It is such a small change but makes a big difference!

 If you are trying to avoid processed sugar, this is the pumpkin pie for you.
 Or if you just love maple syrup, this yummy recipe is a great way to mix that warm maple flavor with pumpkin and spice.